 The Board believes it is advisable and in the best interests of the Company and our stockholders to increase the annual limitation on the aggregate value of awards that may be granted under the Incentive Plan in any calendar year to our non-employee directors.
 The Board believes that equity awards assist in recruiting, retaining and motivating directors by giving them an opportunity to obtain long-term equity participation in the Company.
 In addition, equity awards are an important contributor to aligning the incentives of our directors with the interests of our stockholders.
 The Board also believes equity awards are essential to attracting new non-employee directors.
-Qualified non-employee directors are critical to our continued success.
-The Board believes that we must provide non-employee directors with equity-based compensation that is competitive with the equity incentives offered by our peers.
+Qualified non-employee directors with equity-based compensation that is competitive with the equity incentives offered by our peers.
 The inability to offer such equity incentives to new and current non-employee directors would put us at a competitive disadvantage with respect to attracting and retaining qualified non-employee directors.